Mike Freeman (baseball): Cleveland Indians

+On November 20, 2018, Freeman signed a minor league contract with the Cleveland Indians that included an invitation to spring training.
+On April 16, 2019, the Indians selected Freeman's contract, adding him to their active roster.
+He made 75 appearances for Cleveland, batting .277/.362/.390 with four home runs, 24 RBI, and one stolen base.
+Freeman was designated for assignment by the Indians on December 15, following the acquisition of Emmanuel Clase.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on December 19.

-Freeman signed a minor-league deal with a spring training invitation with the Cleveland Indians on November 20, 2018.
-He had his contract selected on April 16, 2019.
-Freeman was designated for assignment on December 15, 2019, and subsequently outrighted to the minor leagues on December 19, 2019.
-The Indians selected Freeman's contract on July 23, 2020.
-Overall with the 2020 Cleveland Indians, Freeman batted .237 with no home runs and 3 RBIs in 24 games.
-On October 30, 2020, Freeman was outrighted off of the Indians' 40-man roster; he subsequently elected free agency.
-On February 4, 2021, Freeman re-signed with the Indians on a minor league contract.
+On July 22, 2020, it was announced that Freeman had made Cleveland's Opening Day roster.
+He made 24 appearances for the Indians, hitting .237/.302/.316 with three RBI and three walks.
+On October 30, Freeman was outrighted off of the Indians' 40-man roster; he subsequently elected free agency.

+On February 4, 2021, Freeman re-signed with the Indians organization on a minor league contract.

 Cincinnati Reds

 On March 12, 2021, Freeman was traded to the Cincinnati Reds in exchange for cash.
-He did not make the Reds' opening day roster.
-On June 1, Freeman was selected to the active roster.
+However, he did not make Cincinnati's Opening Day roster.
+On June 1, the Reds selected Freeman's contract, adding him to their active roster.
+He made 37 appearances for Cincinnati, slashing .186/.262/.186 with three RBI and one stolen base.
 On August 15, Freeman was designated for assignment by the Reds.
-On August 17, Freeman was sent outright to the Triple-A Louisville Bats.
-On October 12, Freeman elected free agency.
+On August 17, Freeman was sent outright to the Triple-A Louisville Bats after clearing waivers.
+Freeman elected free agency on October 12.